sundarnagarajan/cherrytux/DERIVATIVE_CHANGES.md

 ### /usr/share/base-files/motd
 No changes required

-## Analysis of t=other Ubuntu-derived distributions
+## Analysis of other Ubuntu-derived distributions
 I have analyzed the following Ubuntu derivatives:

 * [Bodhi Linux](http://www.bodhilinux.com/)